BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-11-2023.md

 ### Joseph Porrino
 ##### Previous goals
--Automate the webscraper to search many items at once -Connect to the database
+- Automate the webscraper to search many items at once
+- Connect to the database
--Use github actions to automate webscraper
+- Use github actions to automate webscraper

 ##### Keypoints
 - I have not yet connected the webscraper to the database.
 Tyler had to make a design change on how we connect to the database.
 I am looking into the situation with him.